artur-masalcev/bluetooth-maze-app/README.md

 # App for "Bluetooth maze" project
 This app is made as a part of my school project.
+The app controls a robotic toy labyrinth by sending signals to Bluetooth module connected to Arduino.

 More details and video: https://drive.google.com/drive/folders/1IZUI9pRBLh7USqu8pj6IVL6xD14iVned?usp=sharing